With cancel culture being ever apparent now, I wanted to share my thoughts on the topic.

 Jeffree Star, Shane Dawson, James Charles, and Tati Westbrook

-I am going to include these 4 YouTubers and beauty gurus together because they intertwine and they have all been canceled this year and last.
-Last year, James Charles shared an Instagram story supporting Sugar Bear Hair, which is a direct competitor to Tati Westbrook’s brand Halo Beauty.
+I am going to include these 4 YouTubers and beauty gurus together because they intertwine and they have all been canceled at some point.
+In 2019, James Charles shared an Instagram story supporting Sugar Bear Hair, which is a direct competitor to Tati Westbrook’s brand Halo Beauty.
 James made a public apology to Tati on Instagram, and shortly after Tati uploaded a YouTube video called “Bye Sister” where she said James never told her about the Sugar Bear Hair deal and he is also coercive of straight men.
 Jeffree Star also made a tweet where he claimed James was a danger to society.
 After James was called out, millions of people canceled him by unsubscribing to his YouTube channel and instead subscribed to Tati.
 There were more YouTube videos and drama between James and Tati, but eventually everything died down and James and Tati continued uploading content on their YouTube chancels.
-However, this past June, Tati uploaded her “Breaking My Silence…” video where she claimed that Jeffree and Shane Dawson were behind the “Bye Sister” video and that they gaslit her into making it.
+However, in June 2020, Tati uploaded her “Breaking My Silence…” video where she claimed that Jeffree and Shane Dawson were behind the “Bye Sister” video and that they gaslit her into making it.
 She also apologized to James for making the video.

 Did all of these YouTubers deserve to be canceled?
-James Charles does seem the least problematic whereas Jeffree Star and Shane Dawson certainly seem the most problematic especially when their past harmful actions are taken into account as well.
+Tati Westbrook does seem the least problematic whereas Jeffree Star, Shane Dawson, and now James Charles certainly seem the most problematic especially when their past harmful actions are taken into account as well.
 Shane has also experienced the most repercussions with his books and makeup collection being removed from stores and his YouTube channels being demonetized.

-This past summer, videos from 2011 and 2012 were brought up again where Jenna impersonated Nicki Minaj and had noticeably darker skin.
+In the summer of 2020, videos from 2011 and 2012 were brought up again where Jenna impersonated Nicki Minaj and had noticeably darker skin.
 People claimed it was blackface, but in her apology video she claimed it was just a spray tan.
 Additionally in 2011 she made a parody rap video where she appeared in yellowface and made a racist joke against Asian men, and in 2012 she made a video slut-shaming women.
 The videos have been privated for a long time, but people wanted Jenna to address her past harmful videos whereas others were supporting her and telling her an apology was not necessary.
-However, at the end of June this year, Jenna apologized for her past videos and decided to quit YouTube.
+However, at the end of June 2020, Jenna apologized for her past videos and decided to quit YouTube.

 Jenna’s YouTube content has changed since 2011 and 2012 and the offensive videos are not up on her channel.
 Recent comments on her channel and social media accounts are mainly from those that miss Jenna and want her to come back to YouTube.
 Should those harmful videos have been brought up again and should she have quit YouTube?